-The Senior School comprises Years 5, 6 and 8.
-There are three parallel forms in Year 5, three in Year 6, and one in Year 8.
+The Senior School comprises of Years 5 and 6.
+There are three parallel forms in Year 5 and three in Year 6.

 Children are taught the same subjects as in the Junior School and all subjects are taught by subject specialists.
-Year 8 can study Spanish or French and a weekly lesson on Study Skills for all classes in Year 5 is also built into the timetable.
 Art and Design Technology are taught as discrete subjects.
-Year 8 follow the Common Entrance syllabus for examinable subjects.

-In Years 5, 6 and 8 children are grouped into ability sets for English and Mathematics, with a similar setting format to the Junior School.
+In Years 5 and 6 children are grouped into ability sets for English and Mathematics, with a similar setting format to the Junior School.